 Name: Tressa Robbins

-Bio: A country girl at heart, who loves the city, I’ve worked in marketing, consultative sales, and media relations for the better part of over 20 years.
-The skills acquired from these positions certainly come in handy in my present role as vice president, BurrellesLuce Media Contacts.
-This is an exciting time of change in the world of media and I want to initiate conversations on news to assist and support public relations professionals in the industry.
-In my personal time, love the outdoors, boating, fishing, riding 4-wheelers (ATVs) and being mom to my three dogs.
-Twitter: @TressaLynne; LinkedIn: TressaLynne; Facebook: BurrellesLuce
+Bio: A country girl at heart, who loves the city, I’ve worked in marketing/public relations, consultative sales, and media relations for the better part of over 20 years.
+The skills acquired from these positions come in handy in my present role as Implementation Vice President at BurrellesLuce.
+This is an exciting time of change in the world of media and public relations, and I hope to initiate conversations that will assist and support public relations professionals in the industry.
+In my personal time, love the outdoors, boating, fishing, camping and being mom to my three dogs.
+Twitter: @tressalynne; LinkedIn: TressaLynne; Facebook: BurrellesLuce

 Posts by Tressa Robbins:

 - There is a content and media surplus.

 - The customer journey is dynamic.

 - Everyone is influential (regardless of your Klout, PeerIndex, Kred scores).